Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 If you're living in the 10th district of Georgia, I want you to vote.

-We can fix these problems, and then we'll we'll we'll take our country back.
+And then we'll take our country back.

-And then term limit myself six years, I'll come on back to Georgia.
+I'll come on back to Georgia.

-You know, I'm kind of like the old SEC football man.
+You know, I'm kind of like the old SEC football, man.

-You get four years of college football, and it's time to go.
+You get four years of college football and it's time to go.

-Yeah, there'll be somebody else come along.
+There'll be somebody else come along.

-There's some there's there's good people coming along.
+There's some, there's, there's good people coming along.

 Well, thank you so much for coming on the show.